leefige/gauv/README.md

 ## Note

 This project is developed only for research purpose.
-Apologize that our code may be kind of messy and we don't have detailed documentation.
 If you have any questions, please contact us!

-An important missing part of this project is an 'interpreter' to run the protocol, if anyone is interested to develop this interpreter, please go for it!
+An undeveloped part of this project is an 'interpreter' for running the protocol, if anyone is interested in developing this further, please go for it!